TakAjnin/The-Great-Maze-Game/README.md

 If you encounter an issue, please submit a report [on the issue page](https://github.com/TakAjnin/The-Great-Maze-Game/issues).
 We will respond to you as promptly as possible.

-© 2016 Maze Development Team, a subsidary of LaFollette Programming Courses Inc. No Rights Reserved.
+© 2016 Maze Development Team, a subsidary of LaFollette Programming Courses Inc. Some Rights Reserved.